-Inventories, consisting primarily of medical supplies, pharmaceuticals and durable medical equipment, are stated at the lower of cost (first-in, first-out) or market.
-Retail pharmaceutical inventories are stated at replacement cost.
+Inventories, consisting primarily of medical supplies, pharmaceuticals and durable medical equipment, are stated at the lower of cost or net realizable value.

 Reinsurance Receivables

 Reinsurance receivables are recognized in a manner consistent with the liabilities relating to the underlying reinsured contracts.